jonathancraddock/mootparadox_grav/pages/02.hiking/helvellyn-and-the-grisedale-horseshoe/default.md

 ### Fairfield to St Sunday Crag

 The path on the Seat Sandal side of Fairfield is not great, being little more than a slightly flattened route up a scree slope.
 Easy enough, but a bit of a trudge and the summit was completely clouded in by the time I got there.
-However, the views down into Deepdale were simply amazing as the fog began to lift; a definite highlight of the days route.
-Sadly the photograph below cannot even come close to doing it justice.
+However, the views down into Deepdale were amazing as the fog began to lift; a definite highlight of the days route.
+Sadly the photograph below cannot come close to doing it justice.

 ![st-sunday-crag-from-fairfield](st-sunday-crag-from-fairfield.jpg "st-sunday-crag-from-fairfield")
 *From Fairfield, overlooking Cofa Pike and St Sunday Crag.*